 - Zest of 1 lemon or orange (optional but very recommended!)

 - 2 nectarines, pitted and sliced into wedges.
 I used a golden and a white one in the cake pictured, but the golden ones have a better flavor (more acidic), so the second cake (that got devoured without getting a photoshoot) only used golden and I liked it better.

 - Butter the cake pan lightly and line the bottom with a round piece of baking paper (you’ll thank me later!).

 - Mix the egg substitute with water in a small bowl and set aside to stand.
 It will thicken a little, but it’s not essential that it does.

-- Whisk together flour, 3/4 cup sugar, baking powder, salt and citrus zest (if using).
+- Whisk together flour, baking powder, and salt if using.

 - In a separate small bowl, mix the cardamom and the remaining tablespoon of sugar, set aside.

-- Beat butter and sugar until light and fluffy, then pour in the egg substitute (or beaten eggs) slowly in 2 stages, beating well after each addition.
+- Beat butter and sugar until light and fluffy, add citrus zest, and then pour in the egg substitute (or beaten eggs) slowly in 2 stages, beating well after each addition.

 - Beat in vanilla and orange flower water.

 - Add the flour mixture and beat on low speed until just combined.

 - Scrape the batter into the prepared pan and level the top with a butterknife or a spatula.

 - Push nectarine slices into the top of the batter in a circular (or any other) pattern, and sprinkle the top of the cake (batter and fruit slices) with the sugar-cardamom mixture.